 Summary Jicama contains many important vitamins and minerals, including vitamin C, folate, potassium and magnesium.
 It’s low in calories and high in fiber and water.
 It also contains antioxidants, including vitamins C and E and beta-carotene.

 Jicama contains several antioxidants, which are beneficial plant compounds that help prevent cell damage.

 One cup (130 grams) of jicama contains nearly half of the RDI for the antioxidant vitamin C. It also contains the antioxidants vitamin E, selenium and beta-carotene (3).

 Antioxidants help protect against cell damage by counteracting free radicals, the harmful molecules that cause oxidative stress.

 Oxidative stress has been linked to chronic diseases including cancer, diabetes, cardiovascular diseases and cognitive decline (5).

 Fortunately, diets high in antioxidant-rich foods like jicama can help fight oxidative stress and may decrease the risk of developing chronic diseases.

-Summary Jicama is a good source of powerful antioxidants like vitamin C and beta-carotene.
-Diets high in these compounds have been linked to a lower risk of certain chronic diseases.
+Summary Jicama is a good source of antioxidants like vitamin C. Diets high in these compounds have been linked to a lower risk of certain chronic diseases.

 Jicama has numerous nutrients that make it an excellent choice for improving heart health.